State Regulated Life Insurance…Is It A Lie?

 The Florida Office of Insurance Regulation, the Pennsylvania Attorney General, and the Texas Department of Insurance have all warned consumers about misleading mailers that imply state sponsorship.

-BBB.org lists hundreds of complaints nationwide describing identical experiences: fake program names, multiple follow-up calls, and policies that turned out to be high-cost, limited-benefit coverage.
+BBB.org lists hundreds of complaints nationwide describing identical experiences: deceptive program names, multiple follow-up calls, and policies that turned out to be high-cost, limited-benefit coverage.

 Consumers can report these ads to their state’s Department of Insurance or directly to the FTC Complaint Assistant at reportfraud.ftc.gov.